frvnzz/CCL4/README.md

    [here](https://github.com/frvnzz/CCL4/archive/refs/heads/main.zip).

 3. **Open the Project**
-   Open Unity Hub, add the cloned repository folder, and open the project.
+   Open Unity Hub, add the folder `UnityProject` from the cloned repository, and open the project.

 4. **Import Third-Party Assets**
    This project uses third-party assets that are not included in the repository due to license restrictions.